Coronavirus: Three Newcastle players and staff member test positive, says Steve Bruce

 Steve Bruce has confirmed three of his Newcastle players and a member of staff have tested positive for coronavirus.

-None were involved in the 2-0 win at Crystal Palace on Friday night and Bruce says he is hoping they have managed to isolate the virus and keep it away from the rest of the Newcastle squad.
+None of the unnamed four were involved in the 2-0 win at Crystal Palace on Friday night and Bruce says he is hoping they have managed to isolate the virus and keep it away from the rest of the Newcastle squad.

+"It has been a tough week," Bruce said before he was asked about avoiding an outbreak.
+"We sincerely hope so.
+It is very difficult at the minute.
+We have three confirmed players and unfortunately a member of my staff.

 Trending